rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 ```

-Unfortunately importing `RMRKSoulbound` will require the `_beforeTokenTransfer` hook and `supportsInterface` to be overriden.
+Unfortunately inheriting `RMRKSoulbound` will require the `_beforeTokenTransfer` hook and `supportsInterface` to be overriden.
 We will override them as follows:

 ```solidity
     function _beforeTokenTransfer(